aptakhin/pssq/README.md

-Prepares PostgreSQL queries for execution in more useful Pythonic way.
+Builds PostgreSQL queries for execution in more useful Pythonic way.
 Not ORM.

     >>> from pssq import Q
     >>> Q.select().from_("foo").where(a=5).end()